KPHippe/cookiecutter_pythonpackage/README.md

     pip install cookiecutter
     ```
 1. Run command `cookiecutter https://github.com/KPHippe/cookiecutter_pythonpackage.git` and follow setup prompt
+1. For documentation, after installation, run `cd docs && make html`.
+This will populate the autodocumentation and allow you to see the docs files at `docs/build/html/index.html`

 ### Notes
 * This does *not* initialize a git repo, you will have to do this yourself.